Convert your checklist into Mobile App

 The classic failure is buying for the demo storyline while skipping offline tests, retention rules, and who can publish templates.
 Another failure is spinning up duplicate URLs for every keyword variant instead of one authoritative page.

-• Letting every region customize templates until you cannot compare results.
+• Letting every region fork templates until results cannot be compared

-• Assuming AI replaces judgment on regulated or life-safety decisions.
+• Assuming AI replaces judgment on regulated controls

 Do the Big 4 endorse a single audit software product?